www.vatican.va

 Card.
 TSARAHAZANA Desire

-Following ordination he held the offices of vicar at Mananara-Nord, rector of the preparatory seminary and teacher at the minor seminary.
+After ordination, he was vicar at Mananara-North, Rector of the preparatory seminary and professor at the minor seminary.

 From 1993 to 1999 he was secretary coordinator of the priests of Antsiranana.
-He obtained a licentiate in theology from the University of Antananarivo.
-He carried out specialization studies in theology at the Catholic University of Lyon, France.
+He holds a licentiate in theology from the University of Antananarivo.
+He completed a specialization in theology at the Catholic University of Lyon, France.

-He was appointed as bishop of Fenoarivo Atsinanana on 30 October 2000 and consecrated on 18 February 2001; he transferred to the then diocese of Toamasina on 24 November 2008 and elevated to archbishop of the same See on 26 February 2010.
+Appointed Bishop of Fenoarivo Atsinanana on 30 October 2000 and consecrated on 18 February 2001, he was transferred to the then-Diocese of Toamasina on 24 November 2008 and elevated to Archbishop of the same See on 26 February 2010.

-Created and proclaimed Cardinal by Pope Francis in the consistory of 28 June 2018, of the Title of San Gregorio Barbarigo alle Tre Fontane.
+He was created and proclaimed Cardinal by Pope Francis in the Consistory of 28 June 2018, and was assigned the titular church of San Gregorio Barbarigo alle Tre Fontane.

 Member of: